sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 - produces outputs in the format of
 [SymPy mathematical Sets](https://docs.sympy.org/dev/modules/sets.html?highlight=sets#module-sympy.sets.sets) rather than [Python sets](https://docs.python.org/3/library/stdtypes.html#set)
-- can return infinitely many solutions
+- can represent infinite sets of possible solutions
 - the solution set can be more difficult to parse programmatically

 You can solve an equation using solve() in several ways.